elixirschool/elixirschool/pl/lessons/basics/documentation.md

 ### Instalacja

-Assuming all is well, and we're seeing the output above suggests that we are ready to set up ExDoc.
-Within our `mix.exs` file add the two required dependencies to get started; `:earmark` and `:ex_doc`.
 Wnioskując z powyższego komunikatu jesteśmy już gotowi by skonfigurować ExDoc.
 W pliku `mix.exs` musimy dodać dwie zależności `:earmark` i `:ex_doc`.